Virginia Miller (heptathlete)

-Virginia "Gi-Gi" Miller-Johnson (born January 12, 1979 in Huntsville, Alabama) is a world class heptathlete and former US champion.
+Virginia "Gi-Gi" Miller-Johnson (born January 12, 1979) is a world-class heptathlete and former US champion.

 Collegiate career

 Competing for the Arkansas Lady Razorbacks in 2000 and 2001, Miller set school records in the 100-meter hurdles, high jump, shot put, 200-meters, 800-meters, long jump and heptathlon.

 In her first season, Miller finished 2nd in the heptathlon at the 2000 NCAA Outdoor Championships.